Git-Session-DK/Git-Session-DK/README.md

 ---

-## 📄 Professional Summary
+## 📄 About Me

-**Data & AI technologist** with 4+ years of experience delivering enterprise-grade machine learning solutions.
-Expert in transforming statistical insights into production-ready AI systems on **Azure Cloud**.
-Currently leading data innovation initiatives while completing an MSc in Big Data Analytics.

-**Core Competencies:**

-- 📈 Predictive Analytics & ML Ops
-- ☁️ Cloud AI Solutions Architecture (Azure)
-- 🔥 Big Data Engineering (Spark/Hadoop)
-- 🤖 LLM Integration & AI Agent Development
-- 🎯 Cross-functional Technical Leadership
+Accomplished Data & AI technologist with over 4 years of experience delivering enterprise-grade machine learning solutions and spearheading data-driven innovation.
+Adept at architecting and deploying cloud-native AI systems on Microsoft Azure, I have built transformative solutions such as the **AI HR Copilot and GenAI Insights Platform** to enhance the efficiency and productivity of HR professionals—an innovation featured in **Microsoft's AI Partner Program**.

+These AI-powered analytics products, have revolutionized HR operations by **automating complex tasks** such as generating employee letters, job descriptions, surveys, and evaluation forms with a single prompt.
+By enabling HR professionals to shift focus from routine tasks to strategic initiatives, and this product has **enhanced decision-making with high-level cognitive insights**—even addressing complex C-level inquiries—ultimately driving significant business impact and efficiency improvements.

+My academic credentials include an **MSc in Big Data Analytics** and a **BSc in Applied Statistics (Honors)**, complemented by certifications in **Azure AI Engineering and Data Science**.
+With expertise spanning **predictive analytics, ML Ops, big data engineering, and LLM integration**, I excel in delivering high-impact solutions while leading cross-functional teams to drive business success.

 ---